kryptek/capistrano-getservers/README.md

 ### Retrieving instances from your CLI

 First, add support for CLI arguments.
-I haven't personally tested using both AWS and Rackspace, but if you need to, it should work just fine, really.
+I haven't personally tested using both AWS and Rackspace at the same time, but if you need to, it should work just fine, really.

 #### AWS EC2
 In your capistrano script: